eugeneyan/open-llms/README.md

 These LLMs are all licensed for commercial use (e.g., Apache 2.0).
 Contributions and corrections welcome!

+### Disclaimer

+The licenses of below models does not constitute legal advice.
+Mainterns of this repo are not responsible for the actions of third parties who use the models.
+Please cosult an attorney before using models for commercial purposes.

+---

 | Language Model | Checkpoints | Paper/Blog | Size | Licence |
 | --- | --- | --- | --- | --- |
 | T5           | [T5 & Flan-T5](https://github.com/google-research/t5x/blob/main/docs/models.md#flan-t5-checkpoints), [Flan-T5-xxl (HF)](https://huggingface.co/google/flan-t5-xxl)      | [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://github.com/google-research/text-to-text-transfer-transformer#released-model-checkpoints) | 60M - 11B       | Apache 2.0         |